 Throughout history, people have always been dependent on technology.
-Of course, the technology of each era might not have the same shape and size as today, but for their time it was certainly something for people to look at.
+Of course, the technology of each era might not have the same shape and size as today, but for their time, it was certainly something for people to look at.

-The first Industrial Revolution 1765
+The First Industrial Revolution of 1765

 The first industrial revolution followed the proto-industrialization period.
 It started at the end of the 18th century to the beginning of the 19th.
 The biggest changes came in the industries in the form of mechanization.
-Mechanization was the reason why agriculture started to be replaced by the industry as the backbone of the societal economy.
+Mechanization was why agriculture started to be replaced by the industry as the backbone of the societal economy.

-The second Industrial Revolution 1870
+The Second Industrial Revolution of 1870

 The Third Industrial Revolution 1969

-Another century passes and we bear witness to the Third Industrial Revolution.
+Another century passes, and we bear witness to the Third Industrial Revolution.
 In the second half of the 20th century, we see the emergence of yet another source of untapped, at the time, energy.
 Nuclear energy!

-In the world of the industries, two major inventions, Programmable Logic Controllers (PLCs) and Robots helped give rise to an era of high-level automation.
+In the world of the industries, two major inventions, Programmable Logic Controllers (PLCs) and Robots, helped give rise to an era of high-level automation.

 For many people, Industry 4.0 is the fourth Industrial Revolution, although a large portion of people still disagree.
 If we were to view Industry 4.0 as a revolution, we would have to admit that it is a revolution happening now.
 We are experiencing it every day, and its magnitude is yet unknown.